The Benefits of CCMS, Structured Content, and DITA

 If you’re unfamiliar with the basic concepts of CCMS, structured content, and DITA, definitely read these articles:

-Some of the big names in this space are RWS Tridion Docs, AEM with XML Documentation, and Ixiasoft CCMS.
+Some of the big names in this space are RWS Tridion Docs, AEM with AEM Guides, and Ixiasoft CCMS.
 Other solutions include easyDITA and DITAExchange’s Dx4.
 If we exclude DITA from the equation, we also have structured content solutions like Contentful’s topics and assemblies.
 For a summary of CCMS leaders, see here.

 Some of the relevant industries include finance, insurance, tech, healthcare, manufacturing, electronics, automotive, aerospace, and professional services.
 This includes as many as 1600, mostly Fortune 2000 companies, of which roughly 280 use RWS Tridion Docs (holding the largest market share and often considered the industry leader).